cake-build/website/input/docs/writing-builds/preprocessor-directives/reference.md

 Order: 30
 Title: Reference directive
-Description: Directive to reference external assemblies for use in your scripts
+Excerpt: Directive to reference external assemblies for use in your scripts
 ---

 The reference directive is used to reference external assemblies for use in your scripts.